prof-anis/reloadly-php/Readme.md

   $client = new Reloadly($client_id, $client_secret, $audience);

 ```
-  The audience argument has a default value of andbox.
+  The audience argument has a default value of sandbox.
 Set it to live to go live

 ## available methods
 The package covers all the available reloadly API.